MSE News

 You are eligible for the cost of living payment if you are entitled to any of the following:

-• Universal Credit – unless your Universal Credit was reduced to £0 for the entire period between 18 August 2023 to 17 September 2023.
-This is sometimes called a 'nil award' and can happen where you or your partner's earnings or savings go up, you start getting another benefit or you get paid more than one set of wages within that period.
+Universal Credit – unless your Universal Credit was reduced to £0 for the entire period between 18 August 2023 and 17 September 2023.
+Sometimes called a 'nil award', this can happen where you or your partner's earnings or savings go up, you start getting another benefit or you get paid more than one set of wages within that period.

-If you're not currently getting any benefits and you're on a low income, it's worth using our 10-minute benefits checker to check if you're eligible for support.
+If you're not currently getting any benefits and you're on a low income, it's worth using our 10-minute benefits checker to see if you qualify for support.

 Payments will be automatic and you DON'T need to apply – beware scammers saying otherwise

-If you qualify for these cost of living payments, you should be paid automatically in the same way you usually get your benefits or tax credits.
+If you qualify for these cost of living payments, you should be paid automatically in the same way you usually get your benefits or Tax Credits (if you don't get one as expected, you can report it via Gov.uk as outlined above and have it paid manually).

 If you get benefits from the Department for Work and Pensions (DWP), the reference for the payment will be 'DWP COL', along with your national insurance number.
-For tax credits-only recipients, the payment reference will be 'HMRC COLSD'.
+For Tax Credits-only recipients, the payment reference will be 'HMRC COLS'.

 Watch out for scam texts or emails inviting you to claim or apply for the payment.
 The DWP has said it'll never ask you for personal details or banking info over text or email.
-For more info on avoiding fraud – and what to do if you've been scammed – see our Scams guide.
+For more info on avoiding fraud – and what to do if you've been scammed – see our 30+ ways to stop scams guide.

 Also be warned that if you get a cost of living payment and the DWP later finds you weren't eligible, you may have to pay it back.

-A third and final cost of living payment will follow, plus additional support on top for pensioners
+A third and final cost of living payment will follow, plus additional support for pensioners

 Three different cost of living payments – one for people on a low income, one for pensioners, and one for people claiming disability benefits – were announced for 2023/24, with some households being eligible for £1,350 in total.
 Here's the full list: